redis/redis-doc/topics/streams-intro.md

    4) (integer) 1
 ```

-Now we have the detail for each message: the ID, the consumer name, the *idle time* in milliseconds, which is how much milliseconds have passed since the last time the message was delivered to some consumer, and finally the number of times that a given message was delivered.
+Now we have the details for each message: the ID, the consumer name, the *idle time* in milliseconds, which is how much milliseconds have passed since the last time the message was delivered to some consumer, and finally the number of times that a given message was delivered.
 We have two messages from Bob, and they are idle for 74170458 milliseconds, about 20 hours.

 Note that nobody prevents us from checking what the first message content was by just using **XRANGE**.